rouanw/minimal-mistakes/index.md

 ## Polyglot programming

 I've delivered systems in Java, .NET, JavaScript, Python and Ruby.
-Have a look at why I think [Polyglot  programming](http://thoughtworks.github.io/p2/issue09/hire-polyglot/) is so important
+Have a look at why I think [polyglot  programming](http://thoughtworks.github.io/p2/issue09/hire-polyglot/) is so important.

 ## Consulting